clojure-emacs/cider/ROADMAP.md

-# CIDER Roadmap (as of February, 2018)
+# CIDER Roadmap (as of May, 2018)

 That's a very high-level roadmap for CIDER.
-It focus on the most important challenges we need to tackle.
+It focuses on the most important challenges we need to tackle.

-It's meant to give a general idea of users about the direction we envision for the project's future, and collaborators a good list of high-impact tasks to tackle.
+It's meant to give users a general idea about the direction we envision for the project's future, and collaborators a good list of high-impact tasks to tackle.